 The most common causes of sudden death in cats are heart disease and associated conditions.

 Feline cardiomyopathy or “heart muscle disease” and feline heartworm disease are the most common causes of sudden death in outwardly healthy cats.
-Both of these conditions frequently give no warning and can only be diagnosed post mortem.
+Both of these conditions frequently give no warning.
 Death can occur as a result of emboli or blood clots as well as sudden and severe rhythm abnormalities.

 I have personally known and treated cats that died unexpectedly from heart disease.
 One patient was placed in her carrier at home acting completely normal only to pass away on the 15-minute trip to my office for a routine procedure.
 Sudden and unexpected death of a pet is heartbreaking and some people may blame themselves.
 “Was there something I could have done?”